 Title: Elementary School Teacher (Retired)

-Paulette E. Anderson, DMin, Retired Elementary School Teacher at Roosevelt Elementary School District, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in elementary education.
+Sofía Gonzalez López, MS, a retired school teacher at the Alum Rock Union School District, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of education.

 Best noted for her expertise in bilingual education, Ms. López found success over the span of more than two decades as an educator, culminating in her role as an elementary school teacher at the Alum Rock Union School District.
 Prior to her retirement in 2017, she initially served as a substitute teacher for two years at Alum Rock Elementary School.
 When her talents were recognized by the school’s director of human resources, she went on to become a full-time teacher.
 In this role, Ms. López taught kindergarten, first-grade, and second-grade students, and consistently found new and creative strategies for facilitating the learning process, including dance and music.
 Among her most dearly held accomplishments, she is particularly proud of the relationships she established with the parents of her Spanish students, with whom she could communicate in their preferred language.

 Hailing from an impoverished family of migrant workers, Ms. López felt motivated to succeed from an early age.
 As a child, she greatly enjoyed listening to American music on the radio, which helped broaden her English vocabulary and primed her for a future career as a bilingual educator.
 In time, Ms. López distinguished herself as the only member of her family to graduate from college, earning a bachelor’s degree at Santa Clara University in 1975.
 Following this accomplishment, she went on to attain master’s degrees in bilingual education and technology.
 While serving as a teacher, she is proud to have earned the accolades and praise of her students, including a nomination as Teacher of the Year.